mighdoll/wgsl-linker/packages/mini-parse/doc/TagsAndTypes.md

 Or we might want to extract multiple similar values, from multiple places in the parsed results, futher complicating our value extraction.

-Indexing into the results works, but the maintenance risk grows if the grammar evolves over time.
+Indexing into the results works, but it's fragile.
+And the maintenance risk grows if the language we're parsing evolves over time.

 ### Tagging results